 Adding original, interesting, optimized images to your WordPress CMS is a great way to set your website apart from it’s competition.
-Having properly titled and tagged, original images in your posts and pages will help you out-rank all those competing pages that don’t.
+Having properly titled and tagged original images in your posts and pages will help you out-rank all those competing local pages that don’t.
 And that’s many of them.

 Now you can upload the pics and once the files are uploaded to your WordPress they’ll be in a neat column ready to edit again 🙂 .
 Be sure each image info field is filled in, removing any dashes or numbers from the title, adding a keyword phrase to the Alt text plus a short, descriptive sentence in the description field.

-Images of the products & services you provide are a great place to start:
+Pro tip: Images of the products & services you provide are a great place to start.

-Visit Google Pagespeed to check your images for compression opportunities.
+Visit Web dot Dev to check your images for compression opportunities.